shivzone/gpbackup-hdfs-plugin/README.md

 # Using the HDFS Storage Plugin with gpbackup and gprestore
-The HDFS plugin lets you use Hadoop Districbuted File System (HDFS) to store and retrieve backups when you run gpbackup and gprestore.
+The HDFS plugin lets you use Hadoop Districbuted File System (HDFS) to store and retrieve GPDB backups when you run gpbackup and gprestore.
+For more information on gpbackup plugin refer to https://github.com/greenplum-db/gpbackup/tree/master/plugins

+## Usage
 To use the HDFS plugin, you specify the location of the plugin.
 When you run gpbackup or gprestore, you specify the configuration file with the option --plugin-config.

 If you perform a backup operation with the gpbackup option --plugin-config, you must also specify the --plugin-config option when you restore the backup with gprestore.